Which is the Best Space Heater for your RV?

 Would you like to be able to avoid space heaters altogether and run your RV furnace on electricity instead of propane at the flip of a switch?

-A company called RV Comfort Systems makes this possible with their product CheapHeat, which you can have installed by an RV dealer.
+A company called RV Comfort Systems makes this possible with their product CheapHeat.
+You can have the system installed by an RV dealer.
 Find out more at their website.
-(And get a 10% discount on your purchase by using the code “RVINSPIRATION”!)

 Electric Blankets

-It's not exactly a heater, but if you're just looking for a way to supplement your RV furnace in chilly weather so you can keep the thermostat a set a little lower and keep from burning through quite so much propane, an electric blanket might be a good option.
+It’s not a heater, but if you’re looking for a way to keep yourself warm, an electric blanket might be a good option.

 This electric throw blanket comes in several different colors and would be lovely to use while reading or watching TV: